jgreco/mpv-youtube-quality/README.md

     Whenever the menu would get toggled, it instead sends a script message to `script_name`.
     For the video menu it sends the `video-formats-menu` message, and for audio it sends the `audio-formats-menu` message.

-The following script messages are send out on request or after registering:
+The following script messages are send out on request or after registering.

 - `video-formats` `(url, formats, format_id)`
     Sends the available `formats` and current `format_id` for url to the script that requested it via `video-formats-get`.